softonic/graphql-client/README.md

 Then we can generate the mutation variables object from the previous query results.
 This is build using a mutation config.
 The config for each type has the following parameters:
 * linksTo: the location in the query result object where the data can be obtained for that type.
+If not present, it means it's a level that has no data from the source.
 * type: mutation object type (Item or Collection).
 * children: if the mutation has a key which value is another mutation type.